CloudGeometry/cg-devx-docs/docs/developers_guide/workloads/concept.md

+# Workload concept

 Workload could be described as one or more applications, systems, or solutions fulfilling specific business goals.
-In some cases those terms could be used interchangeably.
+In some cases, those terms could be used interchangeably.
 Application / system / solution is composed of services, where service is the smallest independently deployable and managed unit performing an isolated set of business functions.

+## Prerequisites

 To be successfully integrated with CG DevX workload, and all of its services should: